 Not only will the fresh air help calm you down, but also the change of scenery can sometimes interrupt your anxious or angry thought process.

-If you’re hungry or not properly hydrated, many of these techniques won’t work.
+Being hangry never helps.
+If you’re hungry or not properly hydrated, many relaxation techniques won’t work.
 That’s why it’s important to slow down and get something to eat — even if it’s just a small snack.